twei2001/JSFunFall2023/docs/InstallationGuideMac.md

 [Homebrew](https://brew.sh/) is a package manager for Mac, meaning that it will help make installing and managing a lot of command line software easier.
 We will be installing Node.js with Homebrew to avoid permission issues.

-If you already have Homebrew installed or if you are not sure whether you have it installed, type `brew -v` in your terminal.
-If you see a response like _Homebrew 3.6.20_, then you have it installed.
-Update homebrew with `brew update` and then you can skip ahead to the next section.
-If you get a _command not found_ error, you will need to install Homebrew.

 To install Homebrew, type this in your terminal:

 ```bash